mallapurbharat/cardano-tx-sample/0_installation/preview_preprod_network/1_macos_m1_process.md

 description: This guide shows how to build and install the cardano-node and cardano-cli from the source-code for MacOS, including the new M1 chip

+## NOTE: Whenever you update the .zshrc file, please reload it using "source ~/.zshrc" or by closing and restarting the terminal

 ---